ivansing/inflation-tracker/README.md

     python3 app.py
     ```
 3. Visit the app in your browser at `http://127.0.0.1:5000`.
-4. Enter the desired start and end years in integers values on the UI to see inflation trends.
+4. Enter the desired start and end years in integer values on the UI to see inflation trends.

 ## Testing